dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 or the **Create a new application** button on the Welcome page.

+Editor pane
+: Provides the basic editing functionality you'd expect, plus features such as Dart code completion,
+API browsing, and support for refactoring.
+The first time you use Dart Editor, it shows the Welcome Page in the Editor pane, which provides quick access to Dart resources and some nifty samples.
+The Welcome Page is also available under the **Tools** menu.

 Files view
 : Shows a hierarchical view of your Dart applications and their associated files.